 How haemochromatosis is inherited

-In certain ethnic groups, such as people with a Celtic background it's common to be a carrier of the faulty HFE gene.
+In certain ethnic groups, such as people with a Celtic background, it's common to be a carrier of the faulty HFE gene.

-- 1 in 2 (50%) chance the baby will inherit 1 normal HFE gene and 1 faulty one.
-They'll be a carrier
+- 1 in 2 (50%) chance your baby will not have haemochromatosis but will be a carrier

-But inheriting 2 copies of the faulty gene does not mean you'll get haemochromatosis.
+Inheriting 2 copies of the faulty gene does not mean you'll get haemochromatosis.